evnbr/bindery/docs/docs.md

 - `selector:` Which elements the rule should be applied to.
 - `continue:` Where to resume the book flow after adding the full bleed element
-  - `'same'` `default` Continue Where it left off, so there's not a blank gap before the image.
+  - `'same'` `default` Continues back where the element was, so there's not a blank gap before the page.
-  - `'next'` Continues on a new page after the full-bleed page
+  - `'next'` Continues on a new page
-  - `'left'` Continues on the next left page after the full-bleed page
+  - `'left'` Continues on the next left page, inserting another page when appropriate
-  - `'right'` Continues on the next right page after the full-bleed page
+  - `'right'` Continues on the next right page, inserting another page when appropriate
 - `rotate:` Optionally add a rotation the full-bleed content
   - `'none'` `default`
   - `'clockwise'` The top will become the left edge